What is surrogacy and is it legal in the UK?

 it is a criminal offence to broker a surrogacy arrangement on a commercial basis

-Furthermore, any surrogacy agreement is unenforceable in a British court.
+Furthermore, any surrogacy agreements are unenforceable in UK courts.

 Who are the legal parents of a surrogate child?

-Aside from the case of an intended father who is also the legal father (as described above), in order for intended parents to become legal parents, they must apply for a parental order.
+Aside from the case of an intended father who is also the genetic father (as described above), intended parents need to legally obtain parenthood and parental responsibility to become the child’s legal parents.
+This is usually achieved by obtaining a parental order.

-How can people who use a surrogate apply to become legal parents?
+How can intended parents apply to become legal parents?

 -